jgalea5/CS412-Homework-5/README.md

 the other attributes in the dataset to make this prediction; however, you should not handpick the predictive features but let an algorithm select them.

 The link to the original dataset is provided in the link below.
-We used the young people survey for homework 5:
+We used the young people survey dataset for homework 5:

 https://www.kaggle.com/miroslavsabo/young-people-survey/